nickdelgrosso/campus_martinsried_seminars_scraper/README.md

 # Martinsried Campus Seminars Scraper + Exporter

-This is a small script I wrote to make a Google calendar with the seminars available on-campus.
+This is a small Python 3 script I wrote to make a Google calendar with the seminars available on-campus.
 It reads the seminar event list from the table on the campusmartinsried.de web page and exports them to Google Calendar.
 This script is run periodically to keep the list up-to-date.